Lusan-sapkota/smart-shell/README.md

 ```bash
 curl -sSL https://raw.githubusercontent.com/Lusan-sapkota/smart-shell/main/install.sh | bash
 ```

+> **Please note: Run smart-shell setup command after this to setup api key and sudo password.

 That's it!
 After installation, you can immediately use Smart-Shell from any terminal by typing: